theanhvu1998/facebook-crawling/README.md

 ### III.
 Start crawling:

-👉 **`python crawler.py`**
+👉 `python crawler.py`

 -   Sign out Facebook (cause some CSS Selectors will be different as sign in)
--   Note that with some proxies:

-    -   It might be quite slow
-    -   Facebook will require to sign in
+-   Note that with some proxies, it might be quite slow or required to sign in
 -   Each post will be written line by line when completed.
 Data Field:

     ```json